Oscars promise suspense and maybe some surprises

 News crews from around the world, in tuxedos and gowns, set up for a telecast that will be seen by hundreds of millions of people in 225 countries and territories.

 Meryl Streep will be vying for an Oscar for a record 19th time, in the best supporting actress category.
-But most, including several of the favourites, are first-time contenders.
+But most, including several of the favorites, are first-time contenders.

 "It's been a long journey up to here," said Pawel Pawlikowski, director of "Ida," Poland's nominee for best foreign-language film.
 "Of course, it would be nice to win as well, but I'm not going to collapse if we don't."